MV10/spicam_old/README.md

 # spicam
 A simple Raspberry Pi security camera app in .NET

-Note the project is currently dependent upon un-merged changes to the MMALSharp library (open PR) using locally-built DLLs.
+Note the project is currently dependent upon a pre-release version of the MMALSharp library (v0.7) using locally-built DLLs.